-Description: Turtle IslandThe exclusive private paradise of Turtle Island is a dream come true.
+Description: Turtle IslandThe exclusive private paradise of Turtle Island is a romantic dream come true for couples.
 Fourteen private sandy beaches await you, fourteen thatched bures are set alongside the famous blue lagoon.
 The staff will spoil you with their hospitality or leave you to take pleasure in your solitude.
 There are many idyllic pursuits to be enjoyed from savouring the flavour of lobsters and champagne to horse riding through tropical forests, or perfecting the art of doing nothing at all.

 Richard Evanson the owner of the turtle island came in 1972 and with the help of his Fijian neighbors he literally restored the island from the ground up.
 Over the years, he has planted over 300,000 trees; countless indigenous shrubs; banana, mango and papaya groves and a variety of hard wood trees, some of which he has used to make furniture for the island.
 He restored and preserved the island's reefs and beaches, and re-introduced dozens of species of indigenous birds and wildlife.

 During the late 1970s, after reviewing thousands of exotic islands all over the world for filming the remake of the movie "The Blue Lagoon" (starring Brooke Shields), Columbia Pictures convinced Evanson to let them shoot on Turtle Island.
 In 1980, Evanson turned the studio's abandoned "bures" (cottages) into comfortable guest suites and opened "Turtle Island Resort".